 As I said, there have been much more than this short list, these are just some of those that are most prominent in my mind.
 I can honestly say that designing all of these different board shapes in my board design career never left me bored.

 These different board shapes all served different purposes and had to fit in different component enclosures.
 Those skinny little boards were a prototype for one of the first touch screens back in the days of CRT monitors.
-The “L” shaped board wrapped around a display, while those huge power boards were to able to handle a lightning strike and still function.
+The “L” shaped board wrapped around a display, while those huge power boards were able to handle a lightning strike and still function.
 The small board that went into a watch was years before IoT was a reality, and the round boards were for huge IC testing machines.

 I honestly have no idea what that skull board was for, it was just pretty funny to come into work and have it peering back at me from my CAD system.
 But all of these designs used very different design rule technologies.
-The computer boards required high speed design and HDI techniques while the large power board used primarily huge areas of copper pours.
+The computer boards required high-speed design and HDI techniques while the large power board used primarily huge areas of copper pour.
 And the small board that fit into a watch took some of the smallest space and trace sizes at the time.

 Designing all these different boards at several different companies has given me an opportunity to work with an assortment of Printed Circuit Board design tools.
 A lot of these tools are no longer around, and some of them you may never have heard of before.
 The first CAD tool that I ever worked on was a Calma GDS system, and before you even ask, yes I am that old.
 My best friend growing up was the Triceratops down the street until the mean T-Rex on the next block ate him for lunch.

 I had to use a variety of PCB design tools for those different shapes, but today there are some great tools out there making jobs significantly easier.
 I wouldn’t have to trick the CAD system into doing something that it wasn’t designed to do, or manipulate the netlist or the output files in order to get what I needed.
-The answer to how to make a PCB that will guarantee your success is to arm yourself with the best PCB design tools that you can get.
+The answer to how to make a PCB shape layout that will guarantee your success is to arm yourself with the best PCB design tools that you can get.

-Would you like to find out more about how Altium can help you to design whatever the next PCB design that is coming your way?
+Would you like to find out more about how Altium can help you to design whatever the next PCB design is coming your way?
 Talk to an expert at Altium.